-- Creating highly skilled workers to successfully compete in the global economy and assure California’s continued leadership in it.
+- Creating highly skilled workers to successfully compete in the global economy and to be engaged citizens

-California’s partnership with its private nonprofit colleges and universities has played a pivotal role in the development of the state’s model higher education offerings and in making California a symbol of innovation across the globe.
-California’s private nonprofit colleges and universities award over 20% of all undergraduate degrees and over 50% of graduate degrees in the State.
+The independent sector has played a pivotal role in the development of the state’s model higher education offerings and in making California a symbol of innovation across the globe.
+California’s independent colleges and universities award over 20% of all undergraduate degrees and over 50% of graduate degrees in the State.

-AICCU speaks for California’s private, nonprofit colleges and universities and seeks to strengthen those institutions through collaboration, governmental advocacy, and public engagement aimed at supporting the ability of California’s private nonprofit colleges and universities to serve students, families, their communities and the state.
+AICCU speaks on behalf of the Independent California Colleges and Universities (ICCU) and seeks to strengthen those institutions through collaboration, governmental advocacy, and public engagement aimed at supporting the ability of the ICCU to successfully serve students, families, their communities, and the state.

 AICCU will be a transformative influence and positive force for change in the California higher education ecosystem through advocacy and leadership at the state and federal levels.
 The association will support member institutions in their commitment to prepare and empower students to have positive impacts in their communities, the country, and the world.
 Finally, AICCU will be a valued resource for policymakers, business and community leaders, and the media via our work to advance statewide goals of making college more accessible, affordable, and effective for students, society, and the economy.